GEMINUS: Dual-aware Global and Scene-Adaptive Mixture-of-Experts for End-to-End Autonomous Driving: CONCLUSIONS

 \section{CONCLUSIONS}

 This paper presents GEMINUS, a novel Dual-aware Mixture-of-Experts framework tailored for end-to-end autonomous driving.
-Through the effective coupling of the Global Expert and Scene-Adaptive Experts Group via Dual-aware intelligent routing, GEMINUS simultaneously achieves adaptive performance in feature-distinct scenarios and robust performance in feature-ambiguous scenarios.
-Closed-loop evaluation is conducted on Bench2Drive, GEMINUS outperforms existing methods and achieves state-of-the-art performance in Driving Score and Success Rate, relying solely on monocular visual input.
-Furthermore, ablation studies demonstrate significant improvements over the original single-expert baseline: 7.67\% in Driving Score, 22.06\% in Success Rate, and 19.41\% in MultiAbility-Mean.
-In addition, the impact of the uncertainty threshold on model performance is analyzed to determine its optimal value.
-Furthermore, an in-depth analysis of router accuracy and expert utilization provides insights into GEMINUS's internal routing mechanism.
+Through the effective coupling of the Global Expert and Scene-Adaptive Experts Group via the Dual-aware router, GEMINUS simultaneously achieves adaptive and robust performance in complex and diverse scenarios.
+Comprehensive evaluations on the Bench2Drive benchmark substantiate the framework's effectiveness, where GEMINUS achieves state-of-the-art performance and demonstrates significant improvements over baseline methods, relying solely on monocular visual input.

 This study is limited by the use of monocular camera inputs.
-To enable the router to consider scene information more comprehensively, the exploration of Dual-aware routing with multi-camera input remains a promising direction for future research.
+To enable the router to consider scene information more comprehensively, the exploration of Dual-aware Router with multi-camera input remains a promising direction for future research.
+Additionally, our adherence to the predefined Bench2Drive scenario categories introduces challenges like data imbalance and scenario overlaps, which impede expert specialization and thus limit the full potential of GEMINUS.
+Future work could focus on designing more rational and fine-grained scenario classification criteria.
 Furthermore, a promising research direction is to replace GEMINUS's expert networks with Low-rank Adaptation (LoRA) modules, providing a lightweight Mixture-of-Experts plugin that is highly effective for the efficient fine-tuning of pretrained models.